 Another issue scientists are facing is that they don't know which particular component is responsible for stopping fungus.

 Some of the studies have taught us that tea tree oil can be every bit as effective as your standard antifungal drugs.
-Based on all of this, it is safe to say that tea tree oil can at least slow down the fungal growth.
+Based on all of this, it is safe to say that it can at least slow down the fungal growth.

 What about safety?